nais/goons/README.md

 ## Fasit Configuration

-- `folderIDs`: Folders to fetch findings from.
+- `projectIDs`: Projects to fetch findings from.
 Must be provided.
-Use comma as delimitor.
+Use comma as delimiter.
 - `residency`: Data residency. eu for v2 and global for v1 of Security Command Center.
 Must be provided.
 - `slackToken`: Slack API token.
 Must be provided.
 - `slackChannel`: Slack alert channel.
 Default value from values.yaml.